Home » All Blogs » Apex Triggers in Salesforce

 There are two types of triggers in Salesforce.

-• Before triggers are used to perform a task before a record is inserted or updated or deleted in Salesforce.
-These are used to update or validate record values before they are saved to the database.
+• Before triggers are used to perform a task before a record is inserted, updated, or deleted in Salesforce, these are used to update or validate record values before they are saved to the database.

-• After triggers are used if we want to use the information set by Salesforce system and to make changes in the other records.
+• After triggers are used, if we want to use the information the Salesforce system sets and make changes in the other records.
 The records that fire the after trigger are read-only.

 Trigger Events in Salesforce

-An Apex trigger is a set of the statement which can be executed on the following events.
-We can add the below events with comma-separated.
+An Apex trigger is a set of statements that can be executed on the following events.
+We can add the events below with commas separated.
 Here is a list of trigger events in Salesforce.

 Trigger Events in Salesforce